AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Abstract

 \section{Abstract}

-Existing unstructured data analytics systems rely on experts to write code and manage complex analysis workflows, making them both expensive and time-consuming.
-To address these challenges, we introduce \our, an innovative agentic data analytics system that allows users to simply pose natural language (NL) questions while autonomously analyzing data sources across multiple domains, including both unstructured and structured data.
-First, \our employs a feedback-driven planning technique that automatically converts an NL query into a semantic plan composed of relational and semantic operators.
-We propose a multi-agent collaboration strategy by utilizing a data profiling agent for discovering relevant data, a semantic cross-validation agent for iterative optimization based on feedback, and a smart memory agent for maintaining short-term context and long-term knowledge.
-Second, we propose a semantic optimization model to refine and execute semantic plans effectively.
-Our system, \our, has been tested using three benchmarks.
-Experimental results showed that \our achieved superior accuracy on both easy and difficult tasks, significantly outperforming state-of-the-art methods. \our has also been deployed in real-world data analysis applications within banks and power grid companies.
+Current unstructured data analytics systems heavily rely on experts to code and manage complex analysis workflows, leading to high costs and significant time consumption.
+To address these limitations, we propose \our, an agentic data analytics system that allows users to submit natural language (NL) queries while autonomously analyzing data from various domains, including both unstructured and structured data.
+Initially, \our employs a multi-agent collaboration framework to automatically transform an NL query into a semantic plan containing relational and semantic operators.
+This framework includes a data profiling agent for identifying relevant data, a semantic validation agent for iterative optimization using feedback, and a smart memory agent for managing short-term context and long-term knowledge.
+Additionally, we propose semantic optimization techniques to efficiently refine and execute semantic plans.
+We have evaluated our system, \our, on five benchmarks, and experimental results demonstrated that \our achieves superior accuracy and significantly outperforms state-of-the-art methods. \our has also been deployed in real-world data analysis applications within banks and power grid companies.